Click to Read King Zhou of Shang in Ancient Chinese Fantasy Novel the Investiture of the Gods

-Most coastal provinces of China, like Shandong, Zhejiang, Jiangsu, and Fujian, were included into the reign of Middle Kingdom for the first time in Chinese history.
+Most coastal provinces of China, like Shandong, Zhejiang, Jiangsu, and Fujian, were included in the reign of the Middle Kingdom for the first time in Chinese history.

 Those decades of wars brought King Di Xin huge territory, a large number of slaves, as well as an extremely beautiful woman named Su Daji, daughter of a lord whose state had been conquered by the King Zhou of Shang.

 In some historical documents, Di Xin fell in love with Su Daji at first sight; he took her back to his fancy palace, and they spent a luxurious life together.

 Ritual Bronze Cooking Utensils (Yan) with Inscriptions Recording King Di Xin's Military Success of Conquering A Regime named Renfang — National Museum of China